PhysicistMeenakshiSharma/PhysicistMeenakshiSharma.github.io/_pages/cv.md

 Service and leadership
 ======
-* Junior's Representative of ALICE-India Collaboration and Junior Ambassador to ALICE from India
+* Junior's Representative of ALICE-India Collaboration and Junior Ambassador to ALICE from India (2021 to 2022)